Refinitiv/refinitiv-ui/documents/src/pages/build-element/element-types.md

 };
 ```

-x> Do not use `data` property on the element and in the configuration object.
-This can lead to confusion and should be avoided.
+x> Do not design the element to have both `data` property and `config` property.
+Also, avoid to have data in the configuration object.
+This can lead to confusion.